PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2019-07-17-Cpp-build-time-reduction-pt-2-templates.md

 Hello!
 I hope you were not starving for some build time reduction tips.
 It's been looong two weeks.
 In case you've missed out on the last post, it can be found [here]({% post_url 2019-07-03-Cpp-build-time-reduction-pt-1-introduction %}).
 Give it a go!

-We now have all the necessary tools to deal with templates.
-Before we take them on, let's take a step back and understand what we are dealing with.
+We now have all the necessary tools to deal with one of the build time offenders - templates.
+Before we take them on, let's take a step back and make up few assumptions.

 - Template entities (either class templates or functions) can be thought of as "generators" of entities.
 It would be wrong to assume that an ordinary function is equal to template definition.
 Instantiated entity is closer to the plain function than the template definition that was used to create it.

 - This post will deal exclusively with function/method templates - class templates costs cannot really be avoided in cases where a full type needs to be known.

-- Instantiated functions are implicitly marked with *inline* specifier.
+Instantiated functions are implicitly marked with *inline* specifier.
 Note that this does not necessarily force compiler to inline all calls to instantiated functions. *inline* simply allows for multiple occurences of the same symbol to exist across many translation units during linking stage (it makes the emitted symbol *weak*).

 ## "And so you were born" - template instantiation methods

 While we are at it, let's look into two methods of instantiating templates.
 These are *implicit* and *explicit* instantiations.
-Based on my limited programming experience, most of the instantiations are implicit.. which is a shame, because it is easy to get carried away with template madness this way.
+In my experience most of the instantiations are implicit.. which is a shame, because it is easy to get carried away with template madness this way.

 ### Implicit instantiation